Governing Body

 Hi there, my name is Ben Truppin and I’m a recent addition to the Governing Body at Sandy Secondary School, sitting on the Standards Committee.
 My wife, children and I are happily settled in Sandy having moved here 6 years ago with all our kids attending a local primary school before the eldest started at Sandy Secondary School in September 2020.
 My interest in governor matters is firmly seated in my desire to support the school in driving the educational and pastoral outcomes for all children and ensuring it is a school we can continue to be proud of.
 Professionally, I hold a directorship at a management consultancy, where I focus on helping large organisations improve their digital customer experiences.

-Name-Declaration of Interest-End of Term of Office
+Name - Declaration of Interest - End of Term of Office

-Nigel Aldis - Member of Sandy Town Council and Blunham Council - March 2022
+Nigel Aldis - Member of Sandy Town Council and Blunham Council - March 2026

-Farah Malik - Parent - March 2022
+Farah Stones - Parent - March 2026

-Tracey Hinson - Staff - June 2022
+Tracey Hinson - Staff - August 2028

-Ian Smith (Chair) - Chair of Blunham Parish Council - March 2022
+Ian Smith (Chair) - Chair of Blunham Parish Council - September 2027

 Mark Martin - Parent - October 2024

-Tim Gardiner - Parent and wife works at the school - November 2024
+Tim Gardiner - Parent - November 2024

 Ben Truppin - Parent - November 2024